ZEISS-PiWeb/PiWeb-Calculated-Characteristics/README.md

 ## Characteristic Paths

-Characteristics are always placed in curly brackets.
+Characteristics are always placed in curly bracets.
 Per default the path is provided relative to the formula owners parent.

 ### Escaping

-Part and characteristic names with characters `( ) { } " \ /` are supported by escaping.
-Escaping is possible using
+Part and characteristic names with characters `( ) { } " \ /` are supported using escaping.
+Escaping is possible by

-1. The character is leaded by the escaping character `\`
+1. leading the character to escape by the escape character `\`
-2. The name is encapsuled by `"`.
-Escaping within the escaped name for `"` and `\` is done be leading escape character `\`.
+2. encapsule the name by `"`.
+Escaping `"` and `\` within the escaped name can be done with the escape character `\`.

-There are multiple ways to allow special characters in characteristics paths.
-The following list shows, which escaping should be used for a specific scenario.
+The following list shows some examples defining characteristic paths:

 - {abc} -> References to characteristic ***abc*** of the same parent part or characteristic
 - {abc(20)} -> References to characteristic attribute with key ***20*** of charatceristic ***abc***